 Enjoy rock-steady music and mellow vibes with thousands of mountain bikers, plus their friends & family, in town for the weekend.
-Prescott, Arizona is a town packed with mountain bike culture and promise for a better world through healthy outdoor pursuits.
+Prescott, Arizona will be packed with mountain bike culture and promise for a better world through healthy outdoor pursuits.

-With great cooperation from Yavapai County and the Prescott Downtown Partnership, the Beer Garden will open near the finish line on Saturday at 10 am, making for the perfect place to unwind with an oat soda while glorious music fills the air into the evening.
+With great cooperation from Yavapai County and the Prescott Downtown Partnership, the Prescott Unified School District Education Foundation Beer Garden will open for the Friday evening criterium races and near the main stage on Saturday at 10 am, making for the perfect place to unwind with an oat soda while glorious music fills the air into the evening.

 2022 Concert Lineup

 Saturday, April 30 at the Courthouse Plaza